William L. Yancey: Alabama platform and address to the people of Alabama

 When the national convention was held in Baltimore, Cass was nominated on the fourth ballot.
 Yancey's proposal that the convention adopt the main points of the Alabama Platform was rejected by a 216–36 vote.
-Yancey and one other Alabama delegate left the convention in protest, and Yancey's efforts to stir up a third party movement in the state failed.
+Yancey and one other Alabama delegate left the convention in protest, and Yancey's efforts to stir up a third-party movement in the state failed.

 The opening salvo in a new level of sectional conflict occurred on December 13, 1848, when Whig John G. Palfrey of Massachusetts introduced a bill to abolish slavery in the District of Columbia.
 Throughout the South in 1849, "the rhetoric of resistance to the North escalated and spread".
 Calhoun delivered his famous "Southern Address", but only 48 out of 121 Congressmen signed off on it.
 Yancey persuaded a June 1849 state Democratic Party meeting to endorse Calhoun's address and was instrumental in calling for the Nashville Convention scheduled for June 1850.

 Yancey was opposed to both the Compromise of 1850 and the disappointing results of the Nashville Convention.
 The latter, rather than making a strong stand for secession as Yancey had hoped, simply advocated extending the Missouri Compromise Line to the Pacific Coast.
 Yancey helped create Southern Rights Associations (a concept that originated in South Carolina) in Alabama to pursue a secessionist agenda.
-A convention held in February 1851 of these Alabama associations produced Yancey's radical "Address to the People of Alabama".
+A convention of these Alabama associations, held in February 1851, produced Yancey's radical "Address to the People of Alabama".
 The address began in this way:

 The address hit all of the main points that would ultimately resurface in the secession during the winter of 1860–1861, especially the treatment of Southerners:

-Despite the efforts of Yancey, the popularity of the Compromise of 1850, the failure of the Nashville Convention, and the acceptance of the more moderate Georgia Platform by much of the South, led to unionist victories in Alabama and most of the South.
-Yancey's third party support for George Troup of Georgia on a Southern rights platform drew only 2,000 votes.
+Despite the efforts of Yancey, the popularity of the Compromise of 1850, the failure of the Nashville Convention, and the acceptance of the more moderate Georgia Platform by much of the South led to unionist victories in Alabama and most of the South.
+Yancey's third-party support for George Troup of Georgia on a Southern-rights platform drew only 2,000 votes.